sameerapr/SQLFLITE-CRUD-Application/README.md

-# flutter_application_3
+# SQLFLITE-CRUD-Application

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application.This project i have create from sqlflite with add,edit,view,delect and selct operations.

 A few resources to get you started if this is your first Flutter project: